-The gingiva is the clinical term for gums.
+The gingiva is the anatomical term for gums.
 These are found in the oral cavity or mouth of a human being surrounding part of the teeth.
 They consist of mucosal tissue that covers the alveolar processes of the maxilla and mandible and finish at the neck of each tooth.
 This article will highlight the two main types of gingiva, the histological composition of the gingiva and the main pathological transformation of the gingival tissues.

 The marginal gingiva is a 1.5 mm strip of gingival tissue which surrounds the neck of the tooth and is known as such due to the fact that the inner wall forms the gingival wall of the sulcus.
 This means that when a probe is placed at the gingival margin in a healthy mouth, it can be inserted up to three millimeters into the sulcus formed between the tooth and the mucosa, due to the fact that the soft tissue is moveable.